miller-28/luminara/sandbox/README.md

 2. **Explicit OfetchDriver** - Manually creating a client with ofetch (optional)
 3. **Custom BrowserDriver** - Using custom implementation alongside native fetch

-It includes example plugin usage for request/response interceptors and error handling.
+It includes example interceptor usage for request/response interceptors and error handling.

 **Framework Examples**: While this sandbox uses vanilla JavaScript (pure JavaScript without frameworks), the same Luminara client works identically in React, Vue, Angular, Svelte, and all other modern JavaScript frameworks.